JebJeb27/shanejaybecojetia.github.io/README.md

 I enjoy learning new technologies and improving my skills in both frontend development and creative design.</comment-tag id="1" text="Since you already mentioned your degree and college in the header, repeating it here takes up valuable space.
 Let's combine these paragraphs to highlight your unique blend of skills.

-Example: 'As an Information Technology student, I blend technical logic with creative design.
-My passion lies in building intuitive web applications and crafting compelling multimedia content.
-I am constantly exploring new frontend technologies to bridge the gap between functionality and aesthetics.'" type="suggestion">

  🚀 Skills